SonarSource/sonarlint-eclipse/README.md

     - Click on **Environment** tab and add `M2_REPO` variable pointing to your local maven repo (for example `/home/youruser/.m2/repository`)
     - On the **Definitions** tab, if there are problems with the **Locations** entries, click **Reload**
     - Click **Set as Target Platform** in the top-right corner
+6. Run `mvn compile` on the command line to generate and compile protobuf classes

+### Eclipse quirks

+Strange issues in Eclipse and their remedies.

+- Sometimes, for no apparent reason, the generated protobuf classes may disappear, and Eclipse may report compilation errors when resolving these class names, symbols.
+  The workaround is to run `mvn compile` and refresh the views in Eclipse (click on the project and press `F5`).

 Running
 -------